 For example, let's say you're building a content type for a news article.
 The article title would have its own field, the body copy would have another, and the associated image and video would each have their own field.
 Your content model can also include layout options and metadata describing how this article should be delivered across channels.
 For example, you could set a field as "featured," which would present the article differently from other articles on your site.
 Your content model packages the news article into a modular, portable format, making it easy to repurpose for display on a laptop browser, a mobile application, a smart watch, an information kiosk or any other digital device.

-Read more: The Beginner's Guide to Contentful Content Modeling Basics

-Mapping content types to the front end

-Content types offer three important benefits to the following members of the product team:
+Engineering the modern website: a strategic guide to deploying content infrastructure Read more: The Beginner's Guide to Contentful Content Modeling Basics Mapping content types to the front end Content types offer three important benefits to the members of the product team:

-Content creators

-or editors can independently control how their content is displayed, which in turn gives them control over how they deliver their narrative can give editors control over the content experience without requiring them to code or use a WYSIWYG editor-everything is accessible through the web app.
+Content creators or editors can independently control how their content is displayed, which in turn gives them control over how they deliver their

+Developers can give editors control over the content experience without requiring them to code or use a WYSIWYG editor-everything is accessible through the web app.